TelerikAcademy/JavaScript-OOP/Sample exam/README.md

 # JavaScript OOP 2015 - Audio Player
+*	Your can use any Inheritance in JavaScript you like
+	*	For example: Prototypal or Classical
 *	Create an object (module) that enables creation of the following:

 ##	`Player`